 Please be aware that the DOL Veterans Employment Program Office is not a hiring office and therefore, unable to accept unsolicited resumes or conduct interviews.
-However, we are able to answer any veteran employment related questions you may have, critique, advise, provide you tools and assist you with your federal resume and the federal application process.
-When soliciting for non-competitive consideration the Department of Labor will advertise those positions through the fedshirevets facebook page.
+However, we can answer any veteran employment-related questions you may have, critique, advise, provide you with tools and assist you with your federal resume and the federal application process.
+When soliciting for non-competitive consideration, the Department of Labor will advertise those positions on www.fedshirevets.gov.

-which will allow you to cross reference Federal Positions related to your military occupational specialty.
-In addition to identifying those positions that are related to your military occupation it will provide you with links to current open vacancies in that field that you can apply to.
+Before applying to any position, we recommend that you first determine what federal positions you would qualify for based on your military experience or education.
+To do so first go to the Military Skills Translator Tool located at www.mil2fedjobs.com which will allow you to cross-reference Federal positions related to your military occupational specialty.
+In addition to identifying those positions that are related to your military occupation, it will provide you with links to current open vacancies in that field that you can apply to.
 You can then narrow your search to specific locations or other criteria within USAJOBS.